improbable-eng/ts-protoc-gen/README.md

 This plugin is tested and written using TypeScript 2.7.

 ## Installation
-As a prerequisite, install the standard C++ implementation of protocol buffers from [developers.google.com/protocol-buffers](https://developers.google.com/protocol-buffers)
+As a prerequisite, download or install `protoc` (the protocol buffer compiler) for your platform from the [github releases page](https://github.com/google/protobuf/releases) or via a package manager (ie: [brew](http://brewformulas.org/Protobuf), [apt](https://www.ubuntuupdates.org/pm/protobuf-compiler)).

-For the latest stable version:
+For the latest stable version of the ts-protoc-gen plugin:

 ```bash
 npm install ts-protoc-gen